-The new Bilaterals Hub is the future for the UK water retail market, but does it mean for customers?
+The new Bilaterals Hub is the future for the UK water retail market, but what does it mean for customers?
 Nic Clay-Michael, Gentrack Water expert considers the implications.

 It’s likely you’ve heard the term Bilaterals Hub a lot recently.
 That’s because it’s at the heart of changes being made in the UK’s non-household water market thanks to a mandate issued by water regulator Ofwat to Market Operator Services Limited (MOSL).